Kraballa/markdown-server/README.md

 | ruby annotation  | `<ruby>` tag and friends | `{some text \| annotation}` |
 | amsmath notation | `<math>` (google MathML) | `$ *amsmath notation* $`    |

-## Limitations
-Since URL's can't contain spaces we replace them with `+`.
-If your path contains the symbol `+` it won't work.
-So don't do that.

 ## Development Setup
 1. Clone this repository
 2. Install dependencies: `pip install -e .`